-With support from international consultants, whenever needed, the PCU will formulate action plans for reaching the country's objectives with respect to each of the ten new POPs, with responsibilities assigned and implementing mechanisms well defined.
+With support from international consultants, whenever needed, the NPC and the working groups with expertise on the new POPs will formulate action plans for reaching Serbia's objectives with respect to each of the ten new POPs, with responsibilities assigned and implementing mechanisms well defined.
 In addition, each section of the original NIP (e.g. country profile, action plans on POPs pesticides and on measures to reduce or eliminate releases from unintentional production) will be reviewed and information will be updated, if necessary.

-Drafting of the action plans on new POPs will be based on lessons learned from the development of the original NIP.
-The action plans for the updated NIP will be formulated reflecting the results of the inventory and priority validation workshop.
+Drafting of the action plans on new POPs will build on lessons learned from the development of the original NIP.
+The action plans for the updated NIP will be based on the results of the inventory, SWOT analysis and priority validation workshop.
 The action plans will be the main components of the reviewed and updated NIP in order to meet the requirements of eliminating or phasing out POPs under the SC.
-The following action plans will be developed:
+The role of women groups will be emphasized (based on the inventory and prioritization results) in the following action plans will be developed:

-- Activity: institutional and regulatory strengthening measures; - Activity: measures to reduce or eliminate releases from intentional production and use: - Activity: production, import and export, use, stockpiles and wastes of POPs pesticides (Annex A chemicals); - Activity: production, import and export, use, identification, labelling, removal, storage and disposal of industrial POPs (Annex A chemicals); - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (Article 4); - Action plan: measures to reduce releases from unintentional production (Article 5); - Activity: measures to reduce releases from stockpiles and wastes (Article 6); - Strategy: identification of stockpiles, articles in use and wastes; - Activity: manage stockpiles and appropriate measures for handling and disposal of articles in use; - Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner;
+- Activity: institutional and regulatory strengthening measures; - Activity: measures to reduce or eliminate releases from intentional production and use; - Activity: production, import and export, use, stockpiles and wastes of POPs pesticides (Annex A chemicals) - Activity: production, import and export, use, identification, labelling, removal, storage and disposal of industrial POPs (Annex A chemicals) - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals if used in the country - Activity: register for specific exemptions and the continuing need for exemptions (article 4) - Action plan: measures to reduce releases from unintentional production (article 5)

-- Activity: facilitating or undertaking information exchange and stakeholder involvement; - Activity: public awareness, information and education (Article 10); - Activity: effectiveness evaluation (Article 16); - Activity: reporting; - Activity: research, development and monitoring (Article 11); - Activity: technical and financial assistance (Articles 12 and 13).
+- Activity: measures to reduce releases from stockpiles and wastes (article 6); - Strategy: identification of stockpiles, articles in use and wastes; - Activity manage stockpiles and appropriate measures for handling and disposal of articles in use; - Strategy: identification of contaminated sites (Annex A, B and C Chemicals) and remediation in an environmentally sound manner; - Activity: facilitating or undertaking information exchange and stakeholder involvement; - Activity: public awareness, information and education (article 10); - Activity: effectiveness evaluation (article 16); - Activity: reporting; - Activity: research, development and monitoring (article 11); - Activity: technical and financial assistance (articles 12 and 13).

-Regarding PBDEs, the action plans should address the need to identify the presence of articles containing these chemicals in the recycling and waste streams and to assess appropriate disposal technology.
-The development of action plans for PFOS, its salts, and perfluorooctane sulfonyl fluoride (PFOS-F) should be built on the basic inventory of PFOS uses and acceptable purposes and specific exemptions for the production and use of PFOS for which the country has registered, if any.
+Regarding hexabromodiphenyl ether and heptabromodiphenyl ether and tetrabromodiphenyl ether and pentabromodiphenyl ether, respectively, the action plans should address the need to identify the presence of articles containing these chemicals in the recycling and waste streams and to assess appropriate disposal technology wherever possible.
+The development of action plans for PFOS, its salts, and perfluorooctane sulfonyl fluoride (PFOS-F) should be built on the basic inventory of PFOS uses and acceptable purposes and specific exemptions for the production and use of PFOS for which Serbia has registered.

-In addition special attention will be given to the consideration of post-NIP projects which will assist in speeding up implementation of the NIP in the country.
+In addition special attention will be drawn to the consideration of post-NIP projects which will assist in speeding up implementation of the NIP in Serbia.
 Proposed action plans will be costed and funding request packages prepared.
-These funding packages will establish implementation timetables consistent with the country meeting its obligations under the Convention.
+These funding packages will establish implementation timetables consistent with Serbia meeting its obligations under the Convention.